 Yes, that’s right – Mother Nature has spent over 10,000 years building this gigantic private hot tub, just for you.

-Even after driving around for a while, one would be forgiven for not giving Midland, Utah’s terrain a second thought.
+Even after driving around for a while, one would be forgiven for not giving Midway, Utah’s terrain a second thought.
 Sure, an anomalous bulge rises from the earth by some 55 feet in one spot, but the ground covering it looks identical to everything on all sides.
 Only upon scaling this hillock would one discover a most wondrous secret: the lump is merely a shell encasing a natural hot spring, whose brilliant mineral waters hover between 90 and 96 degrees Fahrenheit.

 Actually summiting the overgrown beehive covering Homestead Crater is, to be clear, off-limits nowadays.
 This hidden gem lives on the property of the greater Homestead Resort, whose owners have burrowed a tunnel through the surrounding limestone to offer safer, more sustainable access to the waters below (open to the public for a nominal fee).
 Supplementary, comprehensive archaeological research near the crater remains ongoing.